-Interim injunctions are court orders used to prevent a party from doing a particular act, which will in some way or form damage/injure the other party or his property.
+Interim injunctions are court orders used to prevent a party from doing a particular act, which will in some way damage/injure the other party or their property.
 The remedy could be available where an alleged wrongdoing is to be carried out in the future and there is not enough time for the dispute to be brought to court and resolved before the damage is done.
 The relief is both temporary and discretionary.

-The remedy is designed to protect the innocent party and avoid potential injustice by effectively pre-empting the wrongful action from occurring as opposed to waiting for damages to be caused to start proceedings.
+The remedy is designed to protect the innocent party and avoid potential injustice by effectively pre-empting the wrongful action from occurring, as opposed to waiting for damages to be caused to start proceedings.

 In which courts can injunctions be granted?

-Therefore, where the County Court has no power in respect of such orders, the application must be made in the High Court.
+Therefore, where the county court has no power in respect of such orders, the application must be made in the High Court.

 What is the procedure?

 An application may be made by any party to an action or matter irrespective of whether the claim for injunction was included in the originating process or not.
-Those are normally made before a Judge and not a District Judge or a Master.

 Applications can be made before the issue of originating process in urgent cases or where it is in the interest of justice to do so.
 In those situations it could be made without notice.
 The test for whether an application should be made on notice is whether there has been a true impossibility for notice to be given to the other side.
 Normally notice would be of at least three clear days.

-- What principles would be considered?
+What principles would be considered?

-- Serious question to be tried
+Serious question to be tried

-- Adequacy of damages to the claimant
+Adequacy of damages to the claimant

-- Adequacy of damages to the defendant
+Adequacy of damages to the defendant

 Balance of convenience